A well-done, automated email sequence is what makes your revenue look good.

 - Don’t just ask – incentivize.
 A welcome email series is not the time to be hard selling your customers, but you can be more creative in your onboarding series.
 Offering a first-time purchase discount can be all the push a customer needs to convert.

-The number of onboarding emails you send will vary on your business and customer type.
+The number of onboarding emails you send varies based on your business and customer type.
 But as a jumping off point, listen to this example from one of our ActiveCampaign customers, Legacy Physical Therapy.

 Show people exactly what they need to do (like Legacy Physical Therapy)